May 15, 2019

 Scott Emmons, a Carolina senior, has been named a recipient of the Churchill Scholarship, a research-focused award that provides funding to American students for a year of master’s degree study in science, mathematics and engineering...Read More

-Junior Andrew Pendergast has been selected for the prestigious Goldwater Scholarship.
-Pendergast, who is pursuing a major in chemistry, hopes to earn a doctorate of philosophy in analytical chemistry and ultimately establish a fundamental interdisciplinary electrochemistry group to continue the study of nanoparticles, small atomic clusters and single atoms in the context of renewable energy conversion reactions.
+Andrew Pendergast, a rising senior at Carolina, has been selected for the prestigious Goldwater Scholarship.
+Pendergast, who is pursuing a major in chemistry, hopes to earn a doctorate in analytical chemistry and ultimately establish a fundamental interdisciplinary electrochemistry group to continue the study of nanoparticles, small atomic clusters and single atoms in the context of renewable energy conversion reactions.

 Outside the classroom and lab, Pendergast works as a middle school science outreach organizer to develop educational lectures, demonstrations and programming for East Rutherford Middle School.
 He also translates his chemistry knowledge to the kitchen with an interest in scientific gastronomy.